ror-study-group/cucumber-blog/README.md

 		As a <role>
 		I want <feature>

-After we have the basic idea (the Feature) we describe an applicable Scenario.
+After we have the basic idea (the Feature), and it's description (Feature Narrative), we describe an applicable Scenario.
 Scenarios are written in *Given, When, Then* format.

 	Scenario: <scenario name>

-		Given: <state of the world before an event>
+		Given <state of the world before an event>
-		When: <the event>
+		When <the event>
-		Then: <expected outcome>
+		Then <expected outcome>

 An example will be less confusing… Let's make our own Feature.
 Start by creating a file named `create_post.feature` in the features directory with the following content: